 Carthage appeared to have the lowest prices, ranging from $3.87 to $3.91 a gallon.

 Penny Laverdure, manager of the Shortstop on N.C.
-5, said that while her customers have commented on the astronomical price of gas, no one has gotten too upset about it.
+5, said that while her customers have commented on the astronomical price of gas, no one has been too upset about it.